Debugging Workflows¶

 Error Directory Contents¶

-When a workflow fails and --preserve-on-error
+When a workflow fails and --preserve-on-error is enabled, the error directory contains:

 repository/¶